 - When we own less, we create more space and time for activities that are far more satisfying than housework.

-It simply gives me a handle on my home so that it becomes a place of refuge and support for my best life (paid link).
+Minimalism doesn't require me to become a slave to my house or some kind of control freak.
+It simply gives me a handle on my space so that it becomes a place of refuge and support for my best life.